buddhaman/AnymaEngine/Readme.md

  - IDEA: Genetic playback, show entire evolution of phenotype as animation.

 #### TODO
+- Put all entities in a giant list and do a kind of GC sweep to remove entities out of their respective list.
+- Fix the scale of the agents.
 - Move rendering to world and reuse world code in the editor.
-- Fix the scale of the agents.
+- Render a non-moving version of the agent based on the phenotype.
 - Plants should sleep when no interaction.
 (This also fixes the constant rotation).
 - Make tools to visualize genes and gene changes such that agent phenotype can be designed properly.
 - Design genes such that limbs appear and disappear gradually.